-Fitness First was the health club that started the whole fitness craze in Kuala Lumpur.
-With its revolutionary design, trendy outlook and convenient facilities, it quickly gathered the attention of young adults and students who adored its contemporary style and coolness factor.
+Fitness First was the health club that started the fitness craze in Kuala Lumpur.
+With its revolutionary design, trendy outlook and convenient facilities, it quickly garnered the attention of young adults and students.
 Their fitness studios are located throughout the Kuala Lumpur city centre and popular expat areas, such as Mont Kiara.

-Celebrity Fitness prides itself on the concept of using local celebrities, mostly fashion models, to promote the image of the club, offering a wide variety of aerobic classes and studios.
+Celebrity Fitness prides itself on getting local celebrities, mostly fashion models, to promote the image of the club, which offers a wide variety of aerobic classes and studios.
 Personal training, yoga and group exercise programmes are also available.

-Gyms regularly offer group classes as part of membership, or alternatively, a number of small, local studios specialise in yoga teachings.
+Gyms regularly offer group classes as part of memberships, or alternatively, a number of small, local studios specialise in yoga teachings.